Band (In addition to the instrument itself)

 Young Guitarists (7-9)

 - What type of guitar?
-If they are purchasing a 1/2 or 3/4 size guitar, we recommend nylon strings (classical or an acoustic hybrid with nylon strings) as they are easier on the fingers as well as provide a little more space between the strings.
+If they are purchasing a 1/2 or 3/4 size guitar, we recommend classical (nylon strings with a wider neck so these are easier on the fingers) or acoustic guitar (steel strings so are a little tougher on the fingers but the neck is narrower for their small hands).
+Most teachers like classical for the smaller guitars/students to go easier on the finger but we have instructors that prefer acoustic as well.
+It really is a preference.
 You can also expect them to grow out of that size guitar and as they get closer to full size guitar, they will be able to determine which type of guitar based on the style of guitar they are interested in (see teen/adult guitar recommendations).
+Electric guitars are ok but will require them to bring an amp, power cord and guitar cable.
+Often times the rooms don't have outlets in correct places to plug in so acoustic or classical are preferred but any are accepted.

 - What size?
 If you go to a local music store they should be able to correctly size them for a guitar.
 Without meeting the students, we cannot determine which size would be best as it depends a lot on their height/arm length and the guitar itself.

 - What price?
 This depends on many factors but do NOT buy any plastic or toy guitars from local Walmarts/Targets/Amazon.
 They often don't hold the pitch due to the poor quality and will not allow your child to practice correctly through the week.
-Expect to pay around $110-200 for an entry level guitar at a local guitar shop that will be quality enough to get them started.
+Expect to pay around $120-150 for an entry level guitar at a local guitar shop that will be quality enough to get them started.
+Some come with gig bags to carry the guitar.

 - What brand?
 This is up to you, but some of the makes that are very popular, decent price and good quality include Yamaha, Takamine and Ibanez.
 Stay away from toy, plastic guitars and First Act as they don't hold pitch.